 Bootcamp Eligibility and Application

 Participants must be employed by a higher education institution or nonprofit and have an interest in assessing the effects of a law student-facing program.
-The program should be premised on fostering diverse, equitable, and inclusive learning environments.
+The program should be premised on fostering inclusive student success.

 The Bootcamp is limited to 20 participants.
 Preference will be given to applicants who:

-- describe in sufficient detail the law student-facing, DEI-focused program they want to assess.
+- Describe in sufficient detail a law student success program that they want to assess.

 Questions about the Fellowship or this application should be directed to [email protected]